joqual/war/README.md

 ### War

-This is my implementation of the classic card game "War".
+This is my (work in progress) implementation of the classic card game "War".